 Including the weightings, biodiesel accounted for over 88% of renewable transport energy in 2016.

 Electricity in transport

 Renewable electricity in road and rail transport also counts towards the RES-T target.
-However it accounted for just over 1% of renewable transport energy use in 2017.
+However it accounted for just 1.4% of renewable transport energy use in 2018.
 The DART and Luas tail services are the largest users of electricity for transport, however the number of electric cars on the roads is increasing, albeit from a low base.

 There has been a large increase in the use renewable heat in the residential sector, due mostly to the growing adoption of air-source heat-pumps.